 II.
 God’s Word is not too Difficult

-1 John 5:3, For this is the love of God, that we keep His commandments; and His commandments are not burdensome.
+There's a great verse.
+1 John 5:3, "This is the love of God that we keep His commandments and the commandments of God are not burdensome."
+Why?

 A. God’s Word is as close as your heart

 See, because that's what he says, God's word is as close as your heart.
 That's what he says.
 It's not far.
 It's not high.
 You don't have to go far to go get it.
 He said this is not out of reach.
 You don't have to accomplish some great feat in order to demonstrate that you mean repentance.
 You don't have to climb seven great mountains and reach the spiritual state of Nirvana.
 It's as close as your heart.
 That's what he says.
 It's not hard.
 It's as close as your heart.

 In church history, there was a concept of this, of making it hard, of making it difficult.
 There was a concept in Christian history called penance.
 Maybe you're familiar with it, if you were raised in the Catholic Church you might know some of the history of that.
 The idea of penance is that you must do something to demonstrate your contrition.
 You must do something hard to demonstrate that you mean it when you say that you're coming back, that you are repenting.
 You got to prove it.

 One of the illustrations of this is a movie that came out some years ago called The Mission.
 It was about this Rodrigo Mendoza, who was just a despicable fellow, just a despicable person.
 He had abused and mistreated and tried to enslave the Guarani people, the tribe in South Africa.
 He was an angry man.
 One day he found his brother in bed with his fiancé, and in a fit of rage, killed his brother.
 The movie goes on to describe that he goes to a Jesuit priest who tells him that he must do penance as a demonstration of his sorrow.